groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 [Download and install Maven](https://maven.apache.org/).

-From the root directory of the repository, execute the following command to build Groovy-Eclipse for Eclipse 4.7 (Oxygen).
+From the root directory of the repository, execute the following command to build Groovy-Eclipse for Eclipse 4.8 (Photon).

 ```
-mvn -Pe47  clean install
+mvn -Pe48  clean install
 ```

-Replace e47 with a different option to build it for another Eclipse version:
+Replace e48 with a different option to build it for another Eclipse version:

-* e48
 * e49
 * e4.10
 * e4.11